 Jodie has a general practice that includes, but is not limited to, the following areas:

 In her litigation practice, Jodie has successfully tried numerous bench and jury trials, both individually and with colleagues, in several practice areas.
-Her trial and litigation successes include:
+Her trial and litigation successes include the following:

 In her litigation work, Jodie has represented numerous Fortune 500 companies, including national insurance companies, an automobile manufacturer, pharmaceutical company, national banks and financial institutions, an agricultural company and an information technology company.
-Jodie has also represented many other local, regional, and/or national construction companies, medical facilities, real estate-related companies, agricultural companies, financial institutions, and other companies, as well as individuals across the county.
+Jodie has also represented many other local, regional, and/or national construction companies, medical facilities, real estate-related companies, landlords and property management companies, agricultural companies, financial institutions, and other companies, as well as individuals across the county.

 Construction Law and Litigation

-In the area of construction law and litigation, Jodie has represented numerous companies and individuals within the commercial and residential construction industries, including general contractors, architectural and design firms, subcontractors/ suppliers, as well as homeowners and other property owners.
+In the area of construction law and litigation, Jodie has represented numerous companies and individuals within the commercial and residential construction industries, including general contractors, architectural, engineering, and other design professional firms, subcontractors, suppliers, as well as commercial property owners.